LYCIUM Overview Information

-Lycium is POSSIBLY SAFE when taken by mouth.
+Goji is POSSIBLY SAFE when taken appropriately by mouth, short-term.
 It can cause some side effects such as nausea and vomiting.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Taking lycium during pregnancy is LIKELY UNSAFE.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Taking goji by mouth during pregnancy is LIKELY UNSAFE.
 It contains a chemical, betaine, which could cause miscarriage.
-Don’t use lycium if you are pregnant or breast-feeding.
+Don’t use goji if you are pregnant or breast-feeding.

-Low blood pressure (hypotension): Lycium might lower blood pressure.
-If your blood pressure is already low, taking lycium might make it drop too much.
+Low blood pressure: Goji might lower blood pressure.
+If your blood pressure is already low, taking goji might make it drop too much.

-High blood pressure (hypertension): Lycium might lower blood pressure.
-It might cause blood pressure to drop too much if you are taking high blood pressure medications.
+High blood pressure: Goji might lower blood pressure.
+It might cause blood pressure to drop too much if you are taking medications for high blood pressure.

-Diabetes: Lycium root bark might lower blood sugar.
+Diabetes: Goji root bark might lower blood sugar.
 It might cause blood sugar to drop too much if you are taking medications for diabetes.
 Monitor your blood sugar levels carefully.

 Moderate Interaction Be cautious with this combination

-- Medications changed by the liver (Cytochrome P450 2C9 (CYP2C9) substrates) interacts with LYCIUM
+- Medications changed by the liver (Cytochrome P450 2C9 (CYP2C9) substrates) interacts with GOJI

 Some medications are changed and broken down by the liver.